propavingk/SloBudget/samples/README.md

 1920 events, so the run consumes 80 percent and ends with 20.0 percent remaining.
 Against a 99.9 percent objective the same incident is a fast burn that trips the multi window alert.

+## service-b-gap.sli

+Twelve healthy intervals at five minute steps with a deliberate thirty minute gap in the middle, between 00:30:00Z and 01:00:00Z.
+Six interval slots are missing.
+It exists to prove that the gap detector reports the discontinuity and